Lee Hsien Loong: 2006–2011: Second term

 In that election, the PAP won 82 of the 84 seats, including 37 walkovers.
 The Ang Mo Kio GRC was contested for the first time in 15 years.
 The Workers' Party (WP) claimed that they wanted to give Ang Mo Kio residents a chance to exercise their vote.
-Lee and his six-member GRC team won 60.42% of the votes against WP's inexperienced team.
+Lee and his six-member GRC team won 66.14% of the votes against WP's team led by Yaw Shin Leong.

 On 29 November 2007, Lee announced that he would relinquish his finance ministerial portfolio to Tharman Shanmugaratnam on 1 December of that year.
 The handover was largely supported by business analysts, who felt that the importance of the position necessitated the dedication of a full-time minister for Singapore to entrench and promote its role as a financial hub.
 Regional economist Song Seng Wun said that with the growing sophistication of the economy and the financial markets' increasing volatility, Lee "may not have the full-time attention" due to his concurrent duties as prime minister.